fltech-imbal/imbal/Dr. Chan Research Work Notes/Notes - 11-25.md

 		- If not, warn and override $\checkmark$
 	- Extract logic into `util` function, also add to TSNE $\checkmark$
 	- Consideration for layer: Representation layer could be in separate branches? $\checkmark$
-- Change documentation of generated weights and dataset with batching to say weights sum to 1, and this is what TensorFlow expects $\checkmark$
+- Change documentation of generated weights and dataset with batching to say weights sum to n, and this is what TensorFlow expects $\checkmark$
 	- Also code examples $\checkmark$
-- Can I decouple weight logic in generate weights and `DatasetWi thBatching` to separate function? $\checkmark$ (no)
+- Can I decouple weight logic in generate weights and `DatasetWithBatching` to separate function? $\checkmark$ (no)
 - Notes for one-hot vectors in documentation for weights and batching $\checkmark$
 - (See photos) Wrapper function to store compile parameters $\checkmark$
-	- Return an object which we create, and **document it** $\times$
+	- Return an object which we create, and **document it** $\checkmark$
 - Allow for different compile parameters for each stage $\checkmark$
 	- By default, assume stages are the same $\checkmark$
 - Epochs should be `int` or `tuple` $\checkmark$